All Episodes

 And the white Europeans that arrived at the pilgrims are anti-gay marriage and so forth.

-This all this crap is being taught to young skulls full of mush.
+It's all this crap is being taught to young skulls full of mush.

 You and I weren't taught this.

-And so what we've done is created a character, Rush Revere, the icon of 2F by T. We've given him a talking horse who can time travel and aims liberty, and they can go anywhere in American history, and they can take their smartphone, and with airplay, they can beam American history as it happened back to the classroom.
+And so what we've done is created a character, Rush Revere, the icon of 2F by T. We've given him a talking horse who can time travel.

-It's a fun, fun story, and it also happens to be the truth.
+And it also happens to be the truth.

-And you can't go, liberty cannot go anywhere but American history.
+And you can't go, Liberty cannot go anywhere but American history.

 That's it.

-But liberty go anywhere in American history, but can't go to the future.
+But Liberty go anywhere in American history, but can't go to the future.

 And this book is Rush Revere and the Brave Pilgrims, Time Travel Adventures with Exceptional Americans.

-And by the way, nine days.
+And by the way, nine days, what?

 Here's the cover.